-All of the readout logic described above is implemented in each Processing FPGA.
-The data are built into packets and transmitted, via the shelf backplane, to a ROD (in Run 2) or two RODs (in Run 3, each ROD receiving a copy of the same data).
-Six links, each running at up to 6.410 Gb/s, carry the data to a ROD.
+All of the readout logic described above is implemented in each Processor FPGA.
+The data are built into packets and transmitted, via the shelf backplane, to a ROD (in Run 3) or two RODs (in Run 4, each ROD receiving a copy of the same data).
+Six links, each running at up to 10 Gb/s, carry the data to a ROD.
 Each of the Processor FPGAs is connected via one of these links per ROD.
 The FPGAs U1 and U2 are connected with one additional per ROD each.
 This extended bandwidth can be used if the bandwidth using one link per FPGA is not sufficient.
 To balance the data sent from FPGAs with a different number of ROD links, the data can be shared using parallel I/O links or a bigger part of the redundant input data can be sent from those FPGAs with a higher link count, if this option is enabled.

 The transfer of data from the FIFOs to the ROD(s), is initiated whenever the FIFOs are not empty.
 There is no backpressure asserted from the ROD(s) to pause transmission.

-Table 1 1 MHz The number of bunch crossings from which data is read out after an L1A (L0A) can be set via control parameters.
+Table 1 shows an estimate of the maximum readout bandwidth required of the jFEX.
+This maximum case occurs in Run 4, where readout is initiated by the L0A signal at a rate of 1 MHz.
+However, only the TOB data need to be read out at this rate.
+In normal operation, the input data are only read out at a pre-scaled rate for monitoring purposes.
+They are also read out if an error is detected, but if that error is persistent, those data are also pre-scaled.
+Thus, for the input data, a maximum readout rate of 50 KHz is acceptable.
+The number of bunch crossings from which data is read out after an L1A (L0A) can be set via control parameters.
 For normal operation a window size of three bunch crossings is assumed in this calculation.

-.
-TTable 1 a pre-scaled rate of 500 KHz.
+Readout of the XTOB data is optional.
+The calculation shown in Table 1 assumes a pre-scaled rate of 500 KHz.
 The number of XTOBs in this calculation is based on the number of TOBs that can be sent in the real time data path from a single Processor FPGA.
 The maximum number of generated XTOBs depends on the exact implementation of the algorithms and is thus not yet known.
 Based on the available bandwidth, the maximum rate for readout of XTOBs can be calculated, once details for the algorithms are known.